Observation of the Quantum Boomerang Effect

 To make concrete the connection to the kicked rotor we introduce dimensionless variables $P\equiv 2k_\mathrm{L}Tp/M$, $Q\equiv 2k_\mathrm{L}x$, and $\mathcal{T}\equiv t/T$ as well as dimensionless parameters $\kbar\equiv 8E_\mathrm{R}T/\hbar$, an effective Planck's constant, and $K\equiv\kbar V_0\tau/2\hbar$, encoding kicking strength.
 Substituting these into Eq.~\ref{eq:ourHamiltonian}, rescaling the Hamiltonian $\mathcal{H}_\alpha\equiv (4k_\mathrm{L}^2T^2/M) H_\alpha$, and taking the $\delta$-function limit of $f_\tau/\tau$, we recover the canonical QKR Hamiltonian \mbox{$\mathcal{H}_{\alpha}=\frac{P^2}{2}+{K}\cos Q \sum_n\delta(\mathcal{T}-n-\alpha)$}.
 This gives rise to a single-particle 1-cycle Floquet operator \mbox{$U_\alpha=e^{-i(1-\alpha) P^2/2\kbar}e^{-iK\cos Q /\kbar}e^{-i\alpha P^2/2\kbar}$}.

 Figure \ref{fig:setupBoomerang}b illustrates the main result of this work: we experimentally observe the departure from and return to zero average momentum which is the key signature of the quantum boomerang effect~\cite{PratPRA2019}.
-Here $V_0=38\,E_\mathrm{R}$, $T=8\,\upmu$s, $\phi\equiv 2k_\mathrm{L}x_0=\pi/2$ and $\alpha=0.47$, which correspond to $\kbar=10$, $K=9$.
+Here $V_0=41\,E_\mathrm{R}$, $T=8\,\upmu$s, $\phi\equiv 2k_\mathrm{L}x_0=0.9\pi/2$, and $\alpha=0.48$, which correspond to $\kbar=10$, $K=9$.
 While the first kick imparts momentum asymmetry due to the lattice phase offset, the system returns to zero average momentum at long times.
-The experimental result agrees well with fit-parameter-free time-dependent Schr{\"o}dinger equation (TDSE) simulations of the finite-pulse width Hamiltonian (\ref{eq:ourHamiltonian}) using a split-step method.
-In all such numerical calculations discussed in this work we compute the dynamics of individual Bloch states and average over a Gaussian quasimomentum distribution of standard deviation $0.1\,k_{\mathrm{L}}$, which both models our finite-width BEC and realizes the disorder average in standard Anderson model calculations~\footnote{According to the adiabatic theorem, the BEC wavefunction after the lattice load state-preparation is a superposition of Bloch states $e^{i \beta x}u_{\beta}(x)$, where $\beta$ denotes quasimomentum, weighted by the initial Gaussian momentum wavefunction ($\psi(p)$ before the load becomes $\psi(\beta)$) and with a $\beta$-dependent phase.
-Due to the periodicity of $u_{\beta}(x)$, it can be shown that the $\beta$-dependent phase does not affect the time-evolution of $\langle p \rangle$ and $\langle p^2/2M \rangle$.}.
+The experimental result agrees well with fit-parameter-free time-dependent Schr{\"o}dinger equation (TDSE) simulations of the finite-pulse width Hamiltonian (\ref{eq:ourHamiltonian}) using a split-step method described in appendix \ref{sec:numerics}.